wardi/jsonsquared/README.md

 * strings that would otherwise be interpreted as numbers or special values, e.g.: `"true"` or `"19.99"`

-JSON strings can cause parsing errors that will prevent a CSV or excel document from being converted to JSON:
+JSON strings with invalid backslash escape sequences or control characters can cause parsing errors that will prevent a CSV document from being converted to JSON.

+All errors are collected and reported with a clear reference to the position of the invalid characters:

 greeting |
 --- |